 The DLR Institute of Aerospace Medicine conducts interdisciplinary research into the health and performance of humans in space, in aviation and on the ground.
 Globally unique research facilities such as :envihab allow the highest level of integrated scientific research.
 Biological, medical and psychological research examines the effect of environmental conditions on the basic mechanisms of human health, living conditions and human performance.
 The research results and technological innovations are directly implemented into psychological and biomedical applications.

-Within the German Aerospace Center (DLR), the Institute of Aerospace Medicine with its Department of Aviation and Space Psychology in Hamburg forms a central interface between technological innovations and humans.
+Within the German Aerospace Center (DLR), the Institute of Aerospace Medicine with its Department of Aviation and Space Psychology in Hamburg forms a central interface between technological innovations and humans (see organization chart).
 The key focus of the Institute is the preservation of the health and performance of people directly or indirectly involved in aviation and space, such as pilots, flight attendants, passengers, astronauts, drivers and residents.
 Complex questions regarding enclosed life-support systems and the interaction between humans and the environment are addressed by making crucial contributions to solving environmental problems on Earth, and providing concrete solutions for the aerospace of the future.
 Aspects of human physiology, such as sleep, the circadian rhythm, muscle and bone metabolism, circulation and micro- and molecular biology can be investigated under highly controlled environmental conditions.

 The department Cardiovascular Aerospace Medicine explores acute and chronic impact of real and simulated weightlessness, extreme atmospheric conditions, nutrition and exercise on the human cardiovascular system.
 The major aim is to elucidate mechanisms of structural and functional adaptation of the heart and large blood vessels as well as the impact of changes in autonomic cardiovascular control.